 But while we're at it on the topic of pagan roots of holy days, don't get me started on "Easter"... aka Ishtar, the spring celebration of the Mesopotamian fertility goddess.
 That word should have NOTHING to do with Christian celebrations.
 I have way more personal issue with that word and its pagan associations than Halloween, which I think should be embraced as a wonderful Christian holy day, celebrating the saints who gave all for the faith.

 But... where it comes to Easter, I must admit that in similar regard, Jesus would not have bolted the door against those who want to hide candy eggs all over the place and have a little fun using their imaginations.
+There is definitely a connection between the Resurrection and the idea of new birth, renewal and new life in the spring.

 So this spring, you'll find me wishing folks Happy Resurrection Day, as I hide eggs and remember Jesus' atoning death on the Cross for my sake and the sake of all whom would believe in Him.